 Special Education for Certified Early Childhood, Elementary, or Secondary Teachers

-Are you interested in acquiring new skills for working with your special education students?
+Are you interested in acquiring new skills for working with exceptional children?

-This program is designed to help general educators more effectively work with students with special needs.
+The Master of Education in Special Education for Licensed Teachers is a program designed to help licensed educators more effectively work with students with exceptionalities.
 Participants will learn about assessments for special education students, analysis of data, curriculum design and adaptation, and planning for differentiation.

 Program Options Available for: